KamilaKisiel/TIL/JavaScript/MapFilterReduce/map-vs-forEach.md

 `forEach`
 * iterates trough the elements in array
 * executes a callback for each element
-* doeas not return a value
+* does not return a value
 ```
 const a = [1, 2, 3];
 const doubled = a.forEach((num, index) => {